fourkitchens/design-in-good-company-podcast/README.md

 * Domain on Namecheap
 * Hosted on Netlify
-* Changes to the RSS feed triggers a new build
+* Changes to the RSS feed triggers a new build via Zapier